K. J. Dillon

-K. J. Dillon (born May 11, 1993) is an American football safety who is a free agent.
+K. J. Dillon (born May 11, 1993) is an American former professional football safety.
 He played college football at West Virginia.

 Professional career

 Houston Texans

-Dillon was drafted by the Houston Texans in the fifth round (159th overall) of the 2016 NFL Draft.
+Dillon was selected by the Houston Texans in the fifth round (159th overall) of the 2016 NFL draft.
 He was placed on injured reserve on October 19, 2016.

 On September 2, 2017, Dillon was waived by the Texans.

 Arizona Cardinals

-On December 7, 2017, Dillon was signed to the Arizona Cardinals' practice squad.
+On December 7, 2017, Dillon was signed to the practice squad of the Arizona Cardinals.

 Arizona Hotshots

 In 2018, Dillon signed with the Arizona Hotshots of the Alliance of American Football for the 2019 season, but was waived on January 10, 2019, before the start of the regular season.

-In October 2019, the Houston Roughnecks drafted Dillon during the open phase of the 2020 XFL Draft.
+In October 2019, the Houston Roughnecks of the XFL drafted Dillon during the open phase of the 2020 XFL draft.